liamencabo/SQL-Website/README.md

 ### Server-Side PHP ###

-Create a script that gets product information from the database.
+Create a script that acquires product information from the database.

 ### Client-Side HTML & CSS ###